Masoum-S/Examples/README.md

-# Examples, it includes the branch and bound impelementation for a small example. there are to branches, the first is labeling the nodes and the second one does pruning as well as labeling.# Examples
+# It includes the branch and bound implementation for a small example. there are two branches.
+The first is labeling the nodes and the second one does pruning as well as labeling.